 19. Wove Paper

-Boasting a vintage feel, woven paper consists of brass or other metallic wires woven in such a way that there is no distinct pattern on the final product.
+Boasting a vintage feel, the woven paper consists of brass or other metallic wires woven in such a way that there is no distinct pattern on the final product.
 Invented by James Whatman, this paper-making procedure soon spread across America, France, and England.

 Interestingly, the highest grade of this type of paper is called Whatman paper and displays a grained pattern with no lines.